BluesparkLabs/DistroTest/README.md

         $ drush make myproject.make

     Drush will download Drupal 7 and extract it to the current directory.
     It will download the profile to the `profiles` folder and, upon discovering the profiles's own make file, continue to download the modules and libraries in the distro.
 Finally it will download any site-specific modules, themes, and libraries.

     If installing the site for the first time, you may specify the `--prepare-install` option which will prepare the built site for installation by generating a properly permissioned settings.php and files directory.
+Strictly speaking, this option is only useful when installing the site via the Web UI, and is not necessary when using drush to install the site.

 5. Install the drupal site (assuming you've prepared a database and db username/pwd).

         $ drush si distrotest --db-url=mysql://dbuser:pass@localhost:port/dbname